- Dame Valarie Urdayne–Paragon of the Warden Order

-The preferred method of worship is to meet in a building called “The Barton.”
+The preferred method of worship is to meet in a building called The Barton.
 At the Barton there is an hour of training in the manual of arms.
 Training consists of elaborate community dances with heavy wooden shields and heavy wooden weapons called “hauks.”
 The dances are rather beautiful to behold.
 These complex dances teach the community to fight in formation.
-After the hour of dancing the community breaks into groups that focuses on different weapons.
-The worship ends with a service from a marshall of one of three order.
+After the hour of dancing the community breaks into groups that focus on different weapons.
+The worship ends with a service from a marshall of one of the three orders.
 All adults attend this gathering.

 The children of the Peaks are seen as children to all.
 A common phrase is “A Son of A Thousand Fathers.”
 By the age of 8 most children attend the Barton.
 All adults are considered responsible for all children.
 As the children of the Peaks grow up in a militaristic farming community there is little play or humor.
 Merchants have remarked on the dour adult like demeanor of the children.
 Any Peak parent knows that outsiders do not understand and that play is found through work in the fields and the manual of arms at the Barton.

 What is not known to the world is that the Peaks practice polygamy.
 As they are trying to greatly increase their population a typical Peak household comprises of four wives and three husbands.
 This social structure is built around combining resources to maximize procreation.
 If one brother dies in battle the other male sibling is expected to marry the wife.
-Thus the phrase “A Son of A Thousand Fathers” could be phrased as an insult.

 In current times there are 36 granges that dot the Peaks.